 - iPage Features

-iPage offers three types of hosting: shared hosting, virtual private server (VPS), and dedicated hosting.
+There are three types of hosting in the iPage offer: shared hosting, virtual private server (VPS), and dedicated hosting services.

 With shared hosting, your website shares a server with thousands of other websites.
 If another website on your shared server has a big spike in traffic, your website might slow down as a result.